 This Annex shall be completed by the Controller, who may take account of the view of the Processors, however the final decision as to the content of this Annex shall be with the Buyer at its absolute discretion.

-The contact details of the Buyer’s Data Protection Officer are: Sue Wharam, DfE Data Protection Officer (DPO).
-DataProtection.OFFICE@education.gov.uk
+The contact details of the Buyer’s Data Protection Officer are: REDACTED

-The contact details of the Supplier’s Data Protection Officer are: General Counsel, 10355 South Jordan Gateway, Suite 300, South Jordan, Utah 84095, legal@lucid.co
+The contact details of the Supplier’s Data Protection Officer are: REDACTED

 The Processor shall comply with any further written instructions with respect to Processing by the Controller.